 * Most universities hire exclusively from elite universities.
 If you don’t attend an elite university, you’re unlikely to get a job regardless of your publishing record.

-* If you are male, you need to read “Insanity in academia, or, reason #1,103 why you should stay out of grad school: Kangaroo courts” to better understand the culture you seek to join.
-You may only be an accusation away from having your career destroyed.
+* If you are male, see “Insanity in academia, or, reason #1,103 why you should stay out of grad school: Kangaroo courts” to better understand the culture you seek to join.
+You’re an accusation away from having your career destroyed.

 * Robert Nagel’s “Straight Talk about Graduate School.”